-Corneal Cross-linking (CXL) Epithelium-off

-State(s): LOB(s):  Idaho 🖂 Montana 🖾 Oregon 🖾 Washington 🔲 Other: 🖾 Commercial 🖾 Medicare 🖾 Medicaid

-Enterprise Policy

-Clinical Guidelines are written when necessary to provide guidance to providers and members in order to outline and clarify coverage criteria in accordance with the terms of the Member's policy.
+Corneal Cross-linking (CXL) Epithelium-off State(s): ☑ Idaho ☑ Montana ☑ Oregon ☑ Washington ☐ Other: LOB(s): ☑ Commercial ☑ Medicare ☑ Medicaid Enterprise Policy Clinical Guidelines are written when necessary to provide guidance to providers and members in order to outline and clarify coverage criteria in accordance with the terms of the Member's policy.
 This Clinical Guideline only applies to PacificSource Health Plans, PacificSource Community Health Plans, and PacificSource Community Solutions in Idaho, Montana, Oregon, and Washington.
 Because of the changing nature of medicine, this list is subject to revision and update without notice.
 This document is designed for informational purposes only and is not an authorization or contract.
 Coverage determination are made on a case-by-case basis and subject to the terms, conditions, limitations, and exclusions of the Member's policy.
 Member policies differ in benefits and to the extent a conflict exists between the Clinical Guideline and the Member's policy, the Member's policy language shall control.
 Clinical Guidelines do not constitute medical advice nor guarantee coverage.

-Background

-Corneal cross-linking (CXL) is an outpatient procedure designed to treat progressive keratoconus and corneal ectasia Keratoconus is a progressive eye disease characterized by deformation (becomes cone shaped) of the cornea.
+Background Corneal cross-linking (CXL) is an outpatient procedure designed to treat progressive keratoconus and corneal ectasia (and sometimes other conditions that cause similar weakening of the cornea).
+Keratoconus is a progressive eye disease characterized by deformation (becomes cone shaped) of the cornea.
 Corneal ectasia is a form of keratoconus that occurs after refractive surgery.
 The goal of CXL is to stop the cornea from getting thinner, weaker, and more irregular in shape.
 The CXL procedure strengthens and stabilizes the cornea by creating new links between collagen fibers within the cornea.
 The two-step procedure applies liquid riboflavin (vitamin B2) to the surface of the eye immediately followed by a controlled exposure of the eye to ultraviolet light.

-There are two basic types of corneal cross-linking: Epithelium-off CXL and Epithelium-on CXL.
-Epithelium-off CXL removes the thin outer outer layer (epithelium) of the cornea to allow the liquid riboflavin to more easily penetrate the cornel tissue.

-Epithelium-on (transepithelial) corneal collagen cross-linkage (CXL) is considered experimental, investigational or unproven.

-Criteria

-Commercial

-PacificSource considers corneal collagen cross-linking (CXL) epithelium-off using riboflavin and ultraviolet a medically necessary treatment when ALL the following are met:

-- A. ONE of the following diagnosis: - 1.
-Progressive keratoconus; OR

-2. Corneal ectasia.

-AND

-B. ONE of the following:

-- 1. An increase of one diopter (D) in the steepest keratometry value; - 2.
-An increase of one D in regular astigmatism evaluated by subjective manifest refraction; - 3.
-A myopic shift (decrease in the spherical equivalent) of 0.50 D on subjective manifest refraction; - 4.
-A decrease greater or equal to 0.1 mm in the back optical zone radius in rigid contact lens wearers; - 5.
-Documented keratoconus by tomography in patients under the age of 25.

-NOTE: Riboflavin (Photrexa) is considered part of the cost of the corneal collagen crosslinking (CXL) procedure and is not separately reimbursable.
+There are 2 basic types of corneal cross-linking: Epithelium-off CXL and Epithelium-on CXL.
+In the Epithelium-off CXL procedure the thin outer layer (epithelium) of the cornea is removed to allow the liquid riboflavin to more easily penetrate the corneal tissue.
+The Avedro system of corneal crosslinking is currently the only FDA approved method of Epithelium-off CXL.
+Criteria Commercial Preauthorization is Required PacificSource considers corneal collagen cross-linking (CXL)-epithelium-off using riboflavin and ultraviolet A medically necessary treatment for members with progressive keratoconus OR corneal ectasia.
+Progressive keratoconus and corneal ectasia are defined as having one or more of the following: - An increase of 1 diopter (D) in the steepest keratometry value - An increase of 1 D in regular astigmatism evaluated by subjective manifest refraction, - A myopic shift (decrease in the spherical equivalent) of 0.50 D on subjective manifest refraction, - A decrease ≥0.1 mm in the back optical zone radius in rigid contact lens wearers where other - Information was not available - Documented keratoconus by tomography in patients under the age of 25 Riboflavin (Photrexa) is considered part of the cost of the corneal collagen cross-linking (CXL) procedure and is not separately reimbursable.
+Exclusions:

-Medicaid

-PacificSource Community Solutions follows Oregon Health Plan (OHP) Oregon Administrative Rules (OARs) 410-120-1200(2)(a)-(ff), 410-120-0000(137), 410-141-3825(1)(a-i), and considers Corneal Cross-linking (CXL) Epithelium-off not a covered benefit.
+- PacificSource considers corneal collagen cross-linking (CXL) using riboflavin and ultraviolet A experimental, investigational or unproven for all other indications because its effectiveness for other indications has not been established. - PacificSource considers Epithelium-on (transepithelial) corneal collagen cross-linkage (CXL) experimental, investigational or unproven for keratoconus, keratectasia, and all other indications.
+Medicaid This policy does not apply to Medicaid members.
+PacificSource Medicaid follows Oregon Health Plan (OHP) Oregon Administrative Rules (OARs) 410-120-1200(2)(a)-(ff), 410-120-0000(137), 410-141-3825(1)(a-i), and considers Corneal Cross-linking (CXL) Epithelium-off not a covered benefit.
+Medicare Preauthorization is required.

-Medicare